cjerzak/causalimages-software/README.md

 # per image treatment effect cluster probability standard deviations
 ImageHeterogeneityResults$clusterProbs_sd
 ```

+## Pointers
+Here are a few tips:
+- If the cluster probabilities are very extreme (all 0 or 1), try increasing `nSGD`, simplifying the model structure (e.g., making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller), or increasing the number of Monte Carlo interations in the Variational Inference training (increase `nMonte_variational`).
+- If the treatment effect cluster distributions look very similar, make sure the input to `acquireImageRepFxn` is correctly yielding the images associated with each observation via `imageKeysOfUnits`.
+You could also try increasing or decreasing model complexity (e.g., by making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller or larger).
+It's also always possible that the image information is not particularly informative regarding treatment effect heterogeneity.
+- For satellite data, images that show up as pure dark blue are centered around a body of water.
+- For information on setting up a `conda` environment in which `tensorflow`, `tensorflow_probability`, and `py_gc` live, see [`caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706`](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706).
+We're also working on ways to make this step easier for users.

 # Future Development Plan
 We now have in beta release code for interpretably decomposing treatment effect heterogeneity by image.
 In the next stage, we will implement two more functionalities: (1) confounder adjustment via image and (2) causal image system simulation.
 Core machine learning modules are written in `tensorflow+tensorflow_probability`; subsequent versions may be transfered over to `equinox+oryx+jax`.